-There are 15 different areas in Glasgow included in GoWell – one of which is Birness Drive.
+There were 15 different areas in Glasgow included in GoWell – one of which was Birness Drive.
 The map shows the study area boundaries for Birness Drive.

-We are interested in Birness Drive because it is part of the regeneration programme taking place in Glasgow.
-This has involved both internal and external improvements to people's homes and efforts to support communities with improved services and amenities.
-These activities have provided an opportunity to find out from local residents if and how their health and lives change as a result of investment in their homes and neighbourhood.
+We were interested in Birness Drive because it was part of the regeneration programme taking place in Glasgow.
+This involved both internal and external improvements to people's homes and efforts to support communities with improved services and amenities.
+These activities provided an opportunity to find out from local residents if and how their health and lives changed as a result of investment in their homes and neighbourhood.

 A small selection of findings from these three surveys with Birness Drive residents are shown below:

 - In 2015, 86% of residents were satisfied or very satisfied with their home.
 This figure was the same as in 2008.

 - In 2015, 90% of participants were very or fairly satisfied with their neighbourhood as a place to live.
 This had increased slightly from 82% in 2008.